MicrosoftDocs/cpp-docs/docs/sanitizers/asan-known-issues.md

 ## Windows versions

- As there are deep tie-ins with specific Windows versions, our support is focused on Windows 10.
+As there are deep tie-ins with specific Windows versions, support is focused on Windows 10.
 MSVC AddressSanitizer was tested this on 10.0.14393 (RS1), and 10.0.21323 (pre-release insider build).
 Please [report a bug](https://aka.ms/feedback/report?space=62) if you run into issues.

 ## Memory usage